tencentyun/intlcloud-documents/product_new/平台产品中心/云监控/最佳实践/大批量监控场景_intl_en.md

 So far, you have completed the processes of creating a monitoring view, viewing the monitoring view, detecting an exception, and locating the exception.
 The chart and the sorting list allow you to intuitively view the running status of all resources, locate the specific abnormal object, and analyze the trend of an exception.
 This provides an effective solution to solve inefficiency in large-scale resource monitoring and difficulty in detecting exceptions.

->!Currently, a maximum of 12 CVM instances can be added to each chart on the dashboard.
+> Currently, a maximum of 12 CVM instances can be added to each chart on the dashboard.
 If this does not meet your needs, you can [submit a ticket](https://console.cloud.tencent.com/workorder/category) to raise the limit.

 #### Creating a details monitoring view for large-scale resources